Buttery shortcrust pastry stuffed with a beautiful gooey cheese, potato and onion filling.

 - While the pastry bases are cooking, make the filling.

 - Add the diced potato to a pan and cover with water.
-Bring to the boil and simmer for 10-12 minutes ā until the potato is very tender and starting to break apart.
-Drain and put to one side.
+Bring to the boil and simmer for 10-12 minutes – until the potato is very tender and starting to break apart.
+Drain and put to one side.1 medium potato (about 200g/7oz)

-- Add in the 50ml (2 tbsp + 1 tsp) cream, 150g (1 ½ packed cups) cheese, ¼ tsp mustard powder, ¼ tsp salt, ½ tsp pepper and the cooked potatoes.
+- Add in the cream, cheese, mustard powder, salt, pepper, and the cooked potatoes.50 ml (2 tbsp + 1 tsp) double (heavy) cream, 150 g (1 1/2 packed cups) mature/strong cheddar cheese, ¼ tsp mustard powder, ¼ tsp salt, ½ tsp freshly ground black pepper

 - Stir together until the cheese has melted and the potatoes break down.
 The filling should be thick and only just pourable.
 You can stir in an extra splash of milk if the filling looks too thick.

-- Divide the filling between the four pie cases.
+- Divide the filling between the four piecases.

 - Trim the overhanging edges of the cooked pastry using a pair of scissors.